Derived Hecke algebra and cohomology of arithmetic groups: Some very poor evidence for the main conjecture: Tori and the trivial representation

 Moreover, motivic cohomology gives a lattice in $\mathsf{V} \otimes \Q = H^1(\Delta', \Q_p)$ (the classes which are $\Q$-valued on $\Delta \subset \Delta'$) and obviously this lattice indeed preserves $H^*(Y, \Q)$, in the $\Q$-linear extension of the action of $\mathsf{V}$.

 The only point to be discussed is that the action \eqref{frow} is indeed that resulting from the same formalism as \S \ref{reciprocity}.
 We describe this only briefly.
-Let $v$ be a good place, so that $\mathbf{T}$ has a good model over $\mathcal{O}_v$.
+Let $v$ be a finite place not belonging to $S$, so that $\mathbf{T}$ extends to a smooth torus over $\mathcal{O}_v$.
 As usual we have an injection,

 and thus an action of the left-hand group on the cohomology of $H^*(Y,\Z/p^n)$; explicitly, this action is obtained by pulling back cohomology classes via $\Delta \rightarrow \mathbf{T}(\mathcal{O}_v)$, and cup product.
 By just the same procedure as that described in \eqref{fqndef}, we can construct a map